sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 ## Terminating & Rerouting Edge Loops
 Terminating edge loops is important when doing the final retopologized version of a mesh.
-There are 2 patterns to achieve this, these patterns can also be used to increase loops instead of decreasing as well as for rerouting loops.
+There are 2 patterns to achieve this.
+These patterns can either be used to decrease or increase loops, as well as for rerouting loops.

 **The first pattern is:**